MalTheLegend104/WallShell/docs/standard.md

 ### Note on MSVC

-MSVC (the Microsoft C Compiler) "deprecates" many of the libc functions used, stating that they are not thread-safe.
+MSVC (the Microsoft C Compiler) "deprecates" many of the libc functions used, stating that they are not safe.
 This is irrelevent in WallShell.
-The contexts in which these functions are used ensure thread-safety.
+The contexts in which these functions are used ensure memory safety, including buffer bounds checks.
 WallShell disables warning `4996` (which tells you the functions are deprecated and prevents you from compiling), only for the `wall_shell.c` source file.

 > **NOTE:** The rest of this file is meant for freestanding environments.
 > If you are not compiling for a freestanding environment, or rolling your own libc, ignore the rest of this file.